 Celebrating the Power of Sport

 At Special Olympics, we celebrate the transformative power and joy of sports every day.
 Now, the United Nations has established an International Day of Sport for Development and Peace -- so the whole world can also celebrate the power of sport.
-April 6 was the kickoff for this annual event, and Special Olympics athletes, partners and volunteers joined with international sports organizations around the world in celebration.
+April 6 is the day Special Olympics athletes, partners and volunteers join with international sports organizations around the world in celebration.

 Experience the Power of Sport

 The power of sport to bring new meaning to the lives of people with intellectual disabilities is familiar to Special Olympics.
 For 47 years, Special Olympics has transformed lives through the joy of sport, every day, everywhere.
 Through over 70,000 competitions a year in 170 countries, we engage our 4.2 million athletes on the playing field.
 As they train, play and compete they are discovering the strength of their abilities, and using that power to make the world a more accepting place.

 In the words of a Unified Sports teammate who took part in Indonesia last year: “Sports helps communities.
 When we are doing sport, we are joyful, fun.
 The most important thing is we can smile together," says Farhan Arandra.
 "In Unified Sports, we are encouraged to learn about sharing joy and respect among us.
 In other words, through the fun and joyful sport activities, we learn about the spirit of inclusiveness.”

 A Special Olympics athlete who attended the same event had this to say: “Sports can make your body healthy, and sport can make friendships among us.
 Sport is fun!”